Loading...

 Surety Bond

-Not RequiredIowa does not require notaries public to purchase a surety bond.
+Not RequiredIowa does not require a notary bond.
+E&O insurance is strongly recommended.

 Errors & Omissions Insurance